VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ## Limiters

+LogsQL provides the following functionality for limiting the amounts of returned log entries:

+- `error | head 10` - returns up to 10 log entries with the `error` [word](#word).

+LogsQL will support the ability to page the returned results.

 It is possible to limit the returned results with `head`, `tail`, `less`, etc. Unix commands according to [these docs](https://docs.victoriametrics.com/VictoriaLogs/querying/#command-line).

-LogsQL will support the ability to limit the number of returned results alongside the ability to page the returned results.
-Additionally, LogsQL will provide the ability to select fields, which must be returned in the response.

 See the [Roadmap](https://docs.victoriametrics.com/VictoriaLogs/Roadmap.html) for details.